 The mean values and standard deviations of the test error are shown in Table II.
-Observe that the fuzzy ensembles using new fuzzy linguistic combination method have improved the initial ensembles considering the classical voting combination in both accuracy and complexity in all cases but one.
-The new FRBCS-CM method outperforms the voting one in Sonar,
+Observe that the fuzzy ensembles using new fuzzy linguistic combination method have improved the initial ensembles (composed of 50 individual classifiers generated as explained in Sec.
+II-C without applying any classifier selection mechanism) considering the classical voting combination in both accuracy and complexity in all cases but one.
+The new FRBCS-CM method outperforms the voting one in Sonar, Vehicle, P-Blocks, Pima, Glass, Yeast, Heart and Phoneme, but it was unable to obtain a linguistically meaningful aggregation in Breast.